Urjasheth20/Asynchronous_FIFO_using_system_verilog/Readme.md

 # Asynchronous FIFO
- This is a Clock Domain Crossing Project
+ This is a Clock Domain Crossing Project.
 #Introduction
 FIFO stands for **First-In, First-Out**.